This tutorial highlights how to create multilingual forms built using Contact Form 7 together with TranslatePress.

 Next, there are certain messages a contact form displays after clicking the submit button.
 Things like validation, errors, or successful submission messages.

-For Contact Form 7, they are all located under “Messages” tab, when editing/adding a new form.
+For Contact Form 7, they are all located under “Messages” tab, when editing or adding a new form.
 Have a look at the list of messages and see which ones apply to your form.

 In order to translate these with TranslatePress we need to first trigger them in the front-end.
 Then, once they’re visible we can select and translate each one of them.